dougfrey/Julia-tutorials-for-ChEs/Pt 1: Setup/Installing_and_Using_Julia.md

-julia> Pkg.update()  # update all packages to newest versions julia> Pkg.build("IJulia")  # rebuild all connections for IJulia package julia> Pkg.precompile("NonlinearSolve")  # precompile the NonlinearSolve package julia> Pkg.generate("new_env_1")  # create a new environment named new_env_1 julia> Pkg.activate("new_env_1")  # go to the environment named new_env_1 julia> Pkg.activate()  # go back to the main directory from a given environment
+julia> Pkg.update()  # update all packages to newest versions julia> Pkg.build("IJulia")  # rebuild all connections for IJulia package julia> Pkg.precompile("NonlinearSolve")  # precompile the NonlinearSolve package julia> Pkg.generate("new_env_1")  # create a new local environment named new_env_1 julia> Pkg.activate("new_env_1")  # go to the local environment named new_env_1 julia> Pkg.activate()  # go back to the default global enviroment from a given local environment
 ```
-Generating and activating a new directory for each main project is recommended to simplify package installation.
-This step will be discussed in more detail later.
+The last three examples given above relate to creating local environments for individual projects which, as mentioned above, is not implemented in this tutorial to keep things simple.

 Help for (almost) any item can be obtain with the @doc macro.
 For example, to obtain help with the min() function you can use: